Table of Contents

 There is no specific treatment for yellow fever, however medicines can be used to relieve the symptoms and may improve the outcome for seriously ill patients.

-Australia’s list of yellow fever declared places includes 43 countries.
-The list is guided by World Health Organization’s list of yellow fever endemic countries and also takes into account recent international surveillance data.
+Australia’s list of yellow fever risk countries and areas is guided by the WHO list of yellow fever endemic countries and also takes into account recent international surveillance data.

 - Burkina Faso